ModulePal/modulepal/README.md

 I'd like to acknowledge the following people for significant assistance on the project:

 * Dr. Florin Ciucu - High-level steering, departmental assistance
-* Vanshika Saxena - UI/UX mockups and implementation
+* Vanshika Saxena - UI/UX mockups in Adobe XD and React implementation
 * Warwick ITS team - Access to data, APIs and assistance

 ## License